 An ideal travel camera is lightweight, versatile, and captures great images.
 Point-and-shoots are the smallest and least expensive option, but they have some limitations in terms of image quality.
 Mirrorless interchangeable-lens cameras have big sensors and are more compact than digital SLRs—any traveler should give serious consideration to going in this direction.
 Digital SLRs are the bulkiest and heaviest option but capture professional-grade photographs and offer the widest selection of lenses.
 Below are our picks for the best travel cameras of 2016.
 For more information, see our comparison table and buying advice after the picks.

 Point-and-Shoots for Travel

 The only truly pocketable camera for travel is a point-and-shoot (mirrorless interchangeable-lens cameras have a noticeably larger profile).
 Point-and-shoots have come a long way in recent years, offering larger image sensors and popular features like built-in Wi-Fi and in-camera panorama mode and HDR.
 They also are the most economical choice and the lowest liability should something happen on the road.

 What we like: A great value for an advanced point-and-shoot.

 What we don’t: No electronic viewfinder.

 Sony has released five versions of its high-end RX100 series to date, but the original RX100 currently is still one of our favorite travel cameras.
 For under $400 you get a high-end point-and-shoot that does jut about everything well.
 Among its features are a large 20.1-megapixel sensor, a fast Carl Zeiss zoom lens, and RAW capability, all packaged in a lightweight and durable body.
 The most notable differences between the RX100 and the RX1000 V below are the lack of an electronic viewfinder, 4K video, and inferior autofcous, but the older model does have a longer zoom range of 28-100mm (the lens on the RX100 V is 24-70mm) and is less than half the price.
-If you’re looking for a small and discreet travel camera that packs big-time image quality, the Sony RX100 should be a serious contender.
+If you’re looking for a small and discreet travel camera that packs big-time image quality, the Sony RX100 is our top pick.

 See the Sony RX100